CGI-FR/RIMO/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-`testcase_data.jsonl` in *tests/data* is generated using Faker and does contain any real information.

 ## License

 Copyright (C) 2023 CGI France

+This file is part of RIMO.

-PIMO is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+RIMO is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-PIMO is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+RIMO is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with PIMO.
+You should have received a copy of the GNU General Public License along with RIMO.
 If not, see <http://www.gnu.org/licenses/>.